Cameron-Leech-Thomson/cadenza-project-msc/README.md

 ## Individuals:

-The best individual of each generation is saved as a .JSON file, called `scores_<mean of parameters>`.
+The best individual of each generation is saved as a .JSON file, called `scores_<mean of parameters>.JSON`.
 The .JSON file is in the following format:
 ```
 {
   "Individual": [